anoma/nspec/docs/arch/system/state/resource_machine/notes/applications.md

 ---

 # Applications
-The ARM applications are characterised by a set of resource logics and its read and write interfaces.
+The ARM applications are characterised by a set of resource logics and associated read and write interfaces.

 $Application = (AppLogic, AppReadInterface, AppWriteInterface)$, where